eireninja/webhook-api-worker/memory-bank/projectbrief.md

 1. Provide a secure and efficient webhook API for automated trading on OKX
 2. Ensure proper handling of different trade types and account configurations
 3. Maintain comprehensive logging and notifications for trade monitoring
-4. Implement robust error handling and security measures
+4. Implement robust security measures with multi-layered protection
 5. Comply with OKX API rate limits and specifications

 ## Project Scope
 ### In Scope
 - Webhook API endpoints for trade execution
+- Universal IP validation middleware for all routes
 - Authentication and validation mechanisms
 - Integration with OKX Trading API
 - Multi-account support